Loading

 Does it matter which antifreeze coolant I use?

-• Hybrid Organic Acid Technology (HOAT) - HOAT coolants combine organic acids with some traditional inorganic additives, offering a balance of extended service life and compatibility with a wider range of materials.
+• Hybrid Organic Acid Technology (HOAT) Coolants: HOAT coolants combine the benefits of OAT and traditional antifreeze, offering extended service life and compatibility with a variety of engine components.

 What is the correct coolant antifreeze for use in most vehicles?